 Stock Trading Fees

-The best stock trading apps in the UK charge several fees for using their services.
+Stock trading platforms charge several fees for using their services.
 The main ones are the annual platform fee, dealing fee, foreign exchange fee, transfer out fee, and inactivity fee.

 1. Platform Fee: The platform fee, also known as a custody fee, is charged by the stock trading app to provide a platform for you to buy and sell shares.
 It can be a flat fee or a percentage-based fee.